nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # AB-3 User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+HealthSync is a **desktop app for managing patient details, optimised for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+If you can type fast, HealthSync can help you organise and manage patient details faster than traditional GUI apps

 <!-- * Table of Contents -->
 <page-nav-print />